BuffChain/tufftoken/docs/TuffToken.md

 function symbol() public view returns (string)
 ```

-_Returns the symbol of the token, usually a shorter version of the
+returns the symbol of the token
-name._